 Opening Up: Imagination is released when one becomes unstuck from certainty.

-Beyond Intelligence: Imagination transcends the intellect.
+Beyond Intelligence: Imagination poetically transcends the intellect.

-Section On How Friendships Are Built On Trust
+How Beautiful Friendships Are Built

 A friend is the person who comes to you, when others leave.

-Trust and friendship in the rainbow between to souls.
+Love and friendship in the rainbow between to souls.

-True friends are people who really have your back.
+True friends really have your back.

-Reliable consistency nurtures trust.
+Reliable consistency nurtures friendship.
 Steve Kays

 Stay connected with God when people are being horrible to you.